-1.0 unit Prerequisite: completion of THMT 1188 and 2202 and courses prescribed by the Department of Tourism and Hospitality Management course sequence.

-A 13-24 week term of full-time paid career related experience in an organizational setting: corporate, non-profit or government.
+Prerequisite(s): completion of THMT 1188 and 2202 and courses prescribed by the Department of Tourism and Hospitality Management course sequence A 13-24 week term of full-time paid career related experience in an organizational setting: corporate, non-profit or government.
 Students will work with industry professionals who provide feedback to the university on the student's performance and development.
 The student will be required to set learning objectives, submit a work term report and participate in a return-to-campus/debriefing session.
 Evaluation for the successful completion of the co-op term is based on learning objectives, a work site visit, an employer evaluation and a satisfactory work term report.
 Note: This course may only be counted for credit toward the 23.0 unit

-Bachelor of Tourism and Hospitality Management Co-op degree.
+Bachelor of Tourism and Hospitality Management Co-op

-Work Experience Term I
+THMT 2299 Work Experience Term I

-455 hours Prerequisites: admission to the Diploma in Tourism and Hospitality Management Program or admission to the Work Experience Route in the Bachelor of Tourism and Hospitality Management
+Work Experience Term I 455 hours Prerequisite(s): admission to the Diploma in Tourism and Hospitality Management Program or admission to the Work Experience Route in the Bachelor of Tourism and Hospitality Management